elastic/kibana/docs/development/plugins/kibana_utils/common/state_containers/kibana-plugin-plugins-kibana_utils-common-state_containers.usecontainerselector.md

 ## useContainerSelector variable

-Apply selector to state container to extract only needed information.
+React hook to apply selector to state container to extract only needed information.
 Will re-render your component only when the section changes.

 <b>Signature:</b>